WOW! …the Critical Minerals & Rare Elements industry is already beginning to replace earth mines with “Urban Mining”.

 Perhaps the largest lithium and cobalt mines in the western hemisphere can be found in the junk drawers of America.
 If we recover materials from old products (which can be sustainably broken down to their raw metals – nearly infinitely) we

-society’s reliance on newly mined materials.
+significantly decrease society’s reliance on newly mined materials.

 If you have old lithium-ion batteries or e-waste, we encourage you to send them for recycling!
 Redwood accepts phones, laptops, tablets, power tools, electric toothbrushes, wireless headphones and any other rechargeable device with a lithium-ion battery.